Class JewishDate

 Returns the number of days of a Jewish month for a given month and year.- Parameters:

-month- the Jewish monthyear- the Jewish Year- Returns:
+year- the Jewish Yearmonth- the Jewish month- Returns:

 - the number of days for a given Jewish month